A downloadable directory

 • "Human-passing protagonists."
 Games about nonhuman creatures trying to fit into human society can be metaphors for various experiences in real life: passing as a member of another ethnic/gender/class group, masking your autism, social anxiety, impostor syndrome, or looking at familiar experiences as strange.
 Some of these games are supposed to be about alterhumans.

 • "Character creators."
-Plural systems like games and tools for character customization for creating pictures of their system-mates.
+Plural systems enjoy using games and tools for character customization for creating pictures of their system-mates.
 I add blurbs about what sorts of characters these can depict, so therians and otherkin can also find tools for pictures of their nonhuman selves.

 • "More that alterhumans might like."
 This is a catch-all collection of even more various games, books, and tools that might resonate with alterhumans, for various reasons.
 In some cases, it's because alterhumans were involved with creating them.
 In some other cases, the creations seem similar to an alterhuman experience but they don't come from that context.